AdobeDocs/marketo-measure.en/help/marketo-measure-ultimate/overview.md

 ---
-description: '[!DNL Marketo Measure] Ultimate Overview - [!DNL Marketo Measure]'
+description: "'[!DNL Marketo Measure] Ultimate Overview - [!DNL Marketo Measure]'"
 title: '[!DNL Marketo Measure] Ultimate Overview'
 exl-id: fada9479-0671-4698-8043-c67d7977577b
 feature: Integration, Tracking, Attribution
 ---
 # [!DNL Marketo Measure] Ultimate Overview {#marketo-measure-ultimate-overview}

 [!DNL Marketo Measure] (formerly Bizible) gives marketers insight into which marketing efforts are the most effective in driving revenue and maximizing return on investment for their company. [!DNL Marketo Measure] is a marketing attribution solution that automatically tracks and reports on channel performance, providing visibility into which channels drive the most customer engagement and allowing you to optimize your marketing spend accordingly.